 "You always did know the value of the right friends, Mr Lupin," Slughorn said.

 Remus furrowed his brow slightly, remembering that this was something that the potions master had praised him for a great many years ago; he had implied that James and Sirius were well chosen to keep him in favour of those that mattered despite his lycanthropy.
-Of course that had never been his motivation for being their friend, but had decided to let the man believe what he would.
+Of course that had never been his motivation for being their friend, but even in his teenage years, Remus had decided to let the man believe what he would.

 "And I hear you have taken up with a rather lovely young Auror; friends in high places, indeed," the portly man went on, looking almost impressed.